fiatconnect/specification/fiatconnect-api.md

 If the selected `fiatAccountId` is not found for the current user, the server MUST reject the transfer and return a `ResourceNotFound` error.

-#### 3.3.4.3. `GET /transfer/in/:transferId/status`
+#### 3.3.4.3. `GET /transfer/:transferId/status`

-The `GET /transfer/in/:transferId/status` endpoint is used to get the status of an ongoing or completed transfer in, as well as metadata about the transfer.
+The `GET /transfer/:transferId/status` endpoint is used to get the status of an ongoing or completed transfer, as well as metadata about the transfer.

 ##### 3.3.4.3.1.
 Parameters